timbr-io/idaho-notebooks/README.md

 ### Environment Setup Issues

 If you already have an environment name "ship" setup, setup will fail.
-Removing the "ship" environment by running `conda env remove -n idaho` will allow setup to succeed.
+Removing the "ship" environment by running `conda env remove -n ship` will allow setup to succeed.

 ## Running the notebook